How To NOT Get Your Sarasota Mobile Home Sold!

-Today we are going to begin a short mini-series entitled, “How To Not Get Your Home Sold”.
+Today we are going to begin a short mini-series entitled “How To Not Get Your Home Sold”.

-Within this series, I will go over examples from personal situations we at The Mobile Home Dealer have gone over in the past that led to a Seller not getting their homes sold even after we had a Buyer with cash in hand who is ready and willing to purchase their property at an agreed upon price.
+Within this series, I will go over examples from personal situations we at The Mobile Home Dealer have gone over in the past that led to a Seller not getting their homes sold even after we had a Buyer with cash in hand who was ready and willing to purchase their property at an agreed upon price.

 Although some of these situations may seem downright goofy, I promise you, these have all happened to one or more of our team members when trying to sell a mobile home for one of our clients.